Differentially Private Fine-tuning of Language Models: Experiments

 \section{Experiments}

 We experimentally evaluate our methods for DP fine-tuning to demonstrate their utility, privacy, and parameter-efficiency.
-We investigate both language understanding and text generation tasks, using RoBERTa and GPT-2 models, to establish that our techniques are applicable to a variety of tasks and model architectures.
+We investigate both language understanding and text generation tasks, using RoBERTa and GPT-2 models, to establish that our techniques are applicable to a variety of tasks and model architectures.\footnote{Code for our experiments is available at \url{https://github.com/huseyinatahaninan/Differentially-Private-Fine-tuning-of-Language-Models}.}